 I am an NSF postdoctoral fellow in the Department of Statistics at the University of Warwick.
 My sponsoring mentor is Prof. Gareth Roberts.
-I am currently studying computational complexity for Markov chain Monte Carlo samplers used in high-dimensional Bayesian models.
-I am also interested in methods for intractable likelihood problems and output analysis for (Markov chain) Monte Carlo methods.
+I am currently developing computational methods for intractable likelihoods.
+I am also interested in studying computational complexity for Markov chain Monte Carlo samplers and output analysis for (Markov chain) Monte Carlo methods.

 Before joining Warwick, I graduated with a PhD from the School of Statistics at the University of Minnesota working with Prof. Galin Jones.
 My thesis was on output analysis for Markov chain Monte Carlo.
 Before Minnesota, I obtained my Masters from Rutgers University and completed my undergrad from Lady Shri Ram College for Women, New Delhi, India.

 For 2018-2019, I am organizing the Algorithms & Computaionally Intensive Inference seminar series.

 - Y. Liu, D. Vats, J. M. Flegal.
 Optimal Batch Sizes for Variance Estimators in MCMC. arXiv.

 - D. Vats, C.P.
 Knudson.
 Revisiting the Gelman-Rubin Diagnostic. arXiv.